nitinkc/nitinkc.github.io/_posts/sql/2024-07-07-distributed-db-query-optimization.md

 ```

 **Partitioning**:

-If you partition your table by the `visit_date`, and if you’re analyzing patient visits for July 2023,
+- If you partition your table by the `visit_date`, and if you’re analyzing patient visits for July 2023,
 BigQuery would only look at the partition for that month, significantly reducing the amount of data processed.

 **Clustering**:
 - By Facility ID: If many queries focus on specific facilities, clustering by this column can reduce the amount of data scanned.
 - By Patient ID or other attributes: Clustering by patient attributes might also be beneficial if queries often filter on patient demographics.

-Within each partition (e.g., July 2023), you could cluster your data by facility_id.
+Within each partition (e.g., July 2023), you could cluster your data by patient_id or facility_id.

 If a query is run to get patient visit details for Facility A in July 2023,
 BigQuery can quickly find the relevant data without scanning all the records for other facilities.